-The property is within the UGB within the City of Marion County Utilities' Service Area and within the current connection distance.
-While the proposed location is significant in size being over thirty-five acres, the proposed use for this site is a "big box" for distribution which tends to utilize less water than other commercial uses because of fewer employers per square acre.
+The property is within the Marion County Utilities' Service Area and within the current connection distance.
+The proposed use is a commercial activity that is projected to use approximately 55,743 gallons of water per day.
 Based on the above findings, the rezoning's potable water impacts would not adversely affect the public interest.

 3. Sanitary sewer impacts.
 Sanitary Sewer Element Policy 1.1.1 adopts a LOS standard of 110 gallons per person per day for residential demand and approximately 2,000 gallons per acre per day for commercial and industrial demand.
-Based on the residential calculation, the proposed rezoning would result in a potential demand of 264 gallons per day.

-The property is within the UGB within the City of Marion County Utilities' Service Area and within the current connection distance.
-While the proposed location is significant in size being over thirty-five acres, the proposed use for this site is a "big box" for distribution which tends to produce less sewage than other commercial uses because of fewer employers per square acre.
+The property is within the Marion County Utilities' Service Area and within current connection distance.
+The proposed activity at this location would generate approximately 40,540 gallons of sewage each day.
 Based on the above findings, the rezoning's sanitary sewer impacts would not adversely affect the public interest.

 - 4. Solid waste impacts.
 Solid Waste Element Policy 1.1.1 adopts a LOS standard of 6.2 pounds of solid waste generation per person per day for residential demand.
 A commercial/industrial level of service standard is not currently in place for Marion County as such operations are required to provide for individual commercial collection wherein disposal within Marion County is alternatively addressed.
 Based on the above, the rezoning solid waste impacts would not adversely affect the public interest. - 5.
 Recreation.
 Recreation Element Policy 1.1.1. adopts a level of service standard of two (2) acres per 1,000 persons.
-A commercial/industrial level of service standard is not currently in place for Marion County., based on the proposed zoning, the rezoning recreation impacts would not adversely affect the public interest. - 6.
+A commercial/industrial level of service standard is not currently in place for Marion County, but the proposed use would include additional amenities as part of the RV park use such as Bocce, shuffleboard and a pool with a clubhouse.
+Based on the proposed zoning, the rezoning recreation impacts would not adversely affect the public interest. - 6.
 Stormwater/drainage.
 Stormwater Element Policy 1.1.1 adopts varying levels of service standards based on the characteristics of the development site.
-The site does not include any FEMA-identified flood plain areas but does contain a small Marion County identified flood-prone area in the southeast corner of the combined parcels.
+The site does not include any FEMA identified flood plain areas or Marion County identified flood prone areas.
 Any new development resulting in additional impervious features on the site will be required to comply with a 100-year frequency 24-hour duration design storm as the site development proceeds through Marion County's site development review processes.
-Based on the above, the rezoning stormwater/drainage impacts would not adversely affect the public interest.

-- 7. Fire rescue/emergency services.
-The site is officially located in the service district for Marion County's Golden Ocala Fire Station #20, located at 3600 NW 70th Avenue Road, approximately 4.13 miles west of the subject property.
+Based on the above, the rezoning stormwater/drainage impacts would not adversely affect the public interest. - 7.
+Fire rescue/emergency services.
+The site is officially located in the service district for Marion County's Spruce Creek Fire Station #30, located at 7990 SE 135th Street, approximately 1.12 miles north of the subject property.
 The Comprehensive Plan does not establish a level of service standard for fire rescue/emergency services but staff has established a 5-mile radius from the subject property as evidence of the availability of such services.
 Based on the above, the rezoning fire rescue/emergency impacts would not adversely affect the public interest. - 8.
 Law enforcement.
-The Marion County Sheriff's Department Main Operations Center is located approximately 2.95 miles southeast of the subject property at 629 NW 30th Avenue.
+The Marion County Sheriff's Department The Villages/South Marion District Office is located approximately 2.33 miles south of the subject property at 629 NW 30th Avenue.
 The Comprehensive Plan does not establish a level of service standard for law enforcement services but staff has established a 5-mile radius from the subject property as evidence of the availability of such services.
-Based on the above, the application's law enforcement impacts would not adversely affect the public interest. - 9.
-Public schools.
-The proposed rezoning is industrial in nature and will not generate new students.
+Based on the above, the application's law enforcement impacts would not adversely affect the public interest.

+9. Public schools.
+The proposed rezoning is commercial in nature and will not generate new students.
 Therefore, the application's public-school impacts would not adversely affect the public interest.